Breakfast in Kathmandu & Pokhara, 3 meals during the trekking

 - Kathmandu heritage city tour

-- All ground transportation in the comfortable vehicle as per itinerary
+- All ground transportation in a comfortable vehicle as per the itinerary

 - One English speaking highly experienced city tour guide with government-license

 - Porter to carry luggage (2 trekkers: 1 porter) - their expenses including salary, food, accommodation, accident insurance, equipment

 - All necessary paperwork, Annapurna conservation Area Permit

 - Tims Trekkers Information Management System ( 2 pp size needed)